markkyaw/markkyaw/README.md

   - a discord bot
   - learning ios app dev using UIKit with [Jack Xu](https://github.com/boyuanx)
   - updating class rating website [ratemyelectives](https://ratemyelectives.com/) to use Django and React

+I'm also trying to get more involved in contributing to open source projects to expand my skills
 <!--
 **markkyaw/markkyaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.